stevembui52/printf/README.md

 The printf project is a collaboration project by ** Stephen Mbui** and ** Muigai Benson wanjiku**, students of the ALX Software Engineering Programme by Holberton School, in which a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
-It contains some of the basic features and functions found in the manual 3 of "printf"
+It contains some of the basic features and functions found in the manual 3 of "printf" 0.
+I'm not going anywhere.
+You can print that wherever you want to.
+I'm here and I'm a Spur for life

 _printf() is a function that performs formatted output conversion and prints data.
 Its prototype is the following: